 We qualified with Rapid Rewards Points earned from Southwest Airlines Rapid Rewards Visa from Chase.
 We have a Southwest Rapid Rewards Visa, which is our primary family credit card.
 I have a Southwest Rapid Rewards Business Performance Credit Card, which I used for most of my 2019 business expenses, such as web hosting, printing, training, office supplies, and some business travel.

 We use these two cards exclusively to pay for absolutely dollar we spent with the goal of earning those passes – kind of.
 I’ll explain in a minute.

 We pay our credit card balances off monthly and I recommend doing that if you’re going to use your cards this way.
 We were deliberate about gaining our points but we also recognized the need not to accrue debt to get travel perks.

 What pushed us over the top for getting a Southwest Airlines Companion Pass?

-We booked two trips we hadn’t planned on taking…one in October 2019 and one in November 2019.
+We booked two trips we hadn’t planned on taking, one in October 2019 and one in November 2019.
 While we did gain some points with airfare x 4, where we really scored big was with hotel points/special offers.
-We did a two-night stay at the Arizona Biltmore, which is a luxury resort outside Phoenix and a three-night stay at a golf resort in Sedona (we like Arizona…what can I tell you?)
+We did a two-night stay at the Arizona Biltmore, which is a luxury resort outside Phoenix and a three-night stay at a golf resort in Sedona.
+We do like Arizona but for these trips, we followed the points.

 We got 26,000 points for the Biltmore and 18,000 points for the resort in Sedona.
-Yes, you read that right.
-That’s what pushed us over the threshold.
-We got two great trips out of the deal and 12 months+ of free flights for our kids.
+These points got us to the finish line.
+Although we hadn’t planned on those trips, they were great trips, especially the Arizona Biltmore.
+I would go back in a heartbeat.
+The ultimate reward was 12 months+ of free flights for our kids.
 I call that a win.